cascadiajs/2013.cascadiajs.com/vertx-pushing-json-around.md

 In this talk I will introduce the Vert.x platform.
 I will discuss the pros and cons of Vert.x compared to other platforms like Node.js, and we'll look at some sample code.
-I'll finish up by wowing you with some semi-live code that pushes JSON messages from a server cluster to the browser in just a few lines of Javascript - and maybe even a dash of Clojure just to keep it interesting.
+I'll finish up by wowing you with some semi-live code that pushes JSON messages from a server cluster to the mobile browser in just a few lines of Javascript - and maybe even a dash of Clojure just to keep it interesting.

 ##Speaker Bio